International Foundation Year in Engineering, Physical Sciences and Architecture

 Top 100

-For the following degrees the Architecture School will review a Design Portfolio in addition to the grades listed.
-You must pass this portfolio in order to be offered a place on Architecture.
-If you are unsuccessful in your portfolio the ISC will support you with alternative option:
+The Architecture School will review a Design Portfolio in addition to the grades listed.
+You must pass this portfolio in order to be offered a place on Architectural Studies.
+If you are unsuccessful in your portfolio the ISC will support you with alternative options.